machinelearning2014/deepthoughtai-evo-site/paper.md

 1. **Evidence primacy:** No conclusion is output without evidence appropriate to its tier.
 2. **Assumption transparency:** Every inference bridge not strictly entailed by facts is declared as an explicit assumption, subject to dependence testing and removal.
-3. **Verification authority:** Each tier delegates verification to a designated mechanism — web search for facts, Python for computation, Prolog derivation for logic, Lean 4 for formal proof — and no tier claims authority it cannot provide.
+3. **Verification authority:** Each tier delegates verification to a designated mechanism — computation and structured mathematical evidence for MATHS, source plus executable checks for CODE, Prolog derivation for REASON, and Lean 4 for formal proof — and no tier claims authority it cannot provide.

 These commitments are not aspirational goals.
 They are enforced through a workflow system that halts — with explicit failure reasons — when evidence requirements are unmet.